 To this I would like to add an additional challenge, though it shouldn't be hard, living as we do in the computer world of the Internet:

-Because your story is supposed to be a religious record, include in your paper over 500 different descriptive titles for deity, all within a proper religious context that will not only explain these titles in relation to what we have in the Bible, but give added meaning and understanding.
-Because this is supposedly an ancient Hebrew record, give numerous and multiple examples of ancient parallelistic Hebrew literary forms.
-Have whole pages, even chapters and larger sections written in parallelistic patterns.
-Weave in an underlying theme of covenants with the Lord, both culturally and scripturally.
+Because your story is supposed to be a religious record, include in your paper over 500 different descriptive titles for deity, all within a proper religious context that will not only explain these titles in relation to what we have in the Bible, but give added meaning and understanding to the text of the Bible and to your own story.
+And while you are at it, have most all the proper names of people, places and things have intrinsic and symbolic meaning.
+Because this is supposedly an ancient Hebrew record, give hundreds of ancient parallelistic Hebrew literary forms.
+In fact, have the whole text written in parallelistic patterns.
+Incorporate thousands of phrases from the Bible so that these intertextual usages give added meaning to both the Bible and the Book of Mormon.
+Make sure that the biblical sources are from all different parts of the Bible, and for that added touch, use some extra-biblical texts.
+But don’t limit yourself to just your own patterns of language, or that of the KJV Bible, also use Early Modern English terms that were dated near 1611 when the KJV Bible was first published and became the bible of the masses.
+Weave in an underlying theme of covenants with the Lord, both culturally and scripturally using covenant terms and practices used in ancient times.
 In fact, it would be a good idea to make every part of your narrative not only covenant-related, but Christ related as well.